fdjkgh580/laravel-rewind/README.md

 4. What is the current version, and what's in it?

-    In order to maintain a linear, non-destructive history, Rewind uses the previous head version as the content for `old_values` for the new version you just created, while creating a full snapshot of the model’s current state and making it the new head.
-So the current version looks like this:
+    In order to maintain a linear, non-destructive history, Rewind uses the previous head version as the content of the `old_values` for the new version you just created.
+It also creates a full snapshot of the model’s current state and designates it as the new head.
+So the current version in our above example looks like this:

     ```php
     [
         'version' => 3,
         'old_values' => [
-            'title' => 'New Title',
+            'title' => 'New Title', // Note: This is the title from v2, not v1
             // Other attributes...
         ],
         'new_values' => [